-The State of Alaska asserts that it is the owner of the lands underlying the subject water bodies under title navigability law and riparian law.
-If the water bodies were navigable in fact and in law, then title to the lands underlying the water bodies passed to the State at the time of statehood (1959).
-If a water body is not navigable, and the State is the riparian landowner, then the State claims ownership of the submerged lands under riparian law.
-In support of its assertion, the State cites as authorities the Equal Footing Doctrine, the Submerged Lands Act of 1953, the Alaska Statehood Act, the Submerged Lands Act of 1988, and "any other legally cognizable reason."
+The State of Alaska asserts that it is the owner of the lands underlying the subject water bodies under title navigability and riparian law.
+If the water bodies were navigable in fact and in law, then title to the lands underlying the water bodies passed to the State at the time of statehood

-1 See Dick Mylius to Henri Bisson, September 20, 2005, file FF-094612 (1864), submitting the applications as a group.
-For specific applications, see Dick Mylius to Henri Bisson, BLM, September 21, 2005 for Kantishna River and a segment of Birch Creek in file FF-094612 (1864), Alaska State Office, BLM records, Anchorage.
+1 Former BLM employee, C. Michael Brown researched and authored the first draft of this report.
+Major updates (by Basner) were required due to changing land status, the issuance of RDIs for Jim Lake and Deep Creek, and the submission of additional information regarding the avulsive events affecting the Kantishna River and Birch Creek.
+2 See Dick Mylius to Henri Bisson, September 20, 2005, file FF-094612 (1864), submitting the applications as a group.
+For specific applications, see Dick Mylius to Henri Bisson, September 21, 2005 for Kantishna River and a segment of Birch Creek in file FF-094612 (1864), Alaska State Office, BLM records, Anchorage (hereafter BLM records).
 Identical letters were sent for Deep Creek (FF-094609), Jim Lake (FF-094608), Muddy River (FF-094610), and Lake Minchumina (FF-094611).